-See more details in Appendix~\ref{sec:solver info}.
-We use Deepseek-R1, Deepseek-V3 \cite{guo2025deepseek}, Qwen3-32B \cite{qwen3technicalreport}, and Qwen2.5-Coder-32B-Instruct \cite{hui2024qwen2} as LLMs that span different sizes of the ability to scale reasoning tokens during inference.
-We consciously only consider open-source models in light of open science.\footnote{See requirement H14 in \url{https://aclrollingreview.org/reviewerguidelines}.} We query Deepseek models with their API and Qwen models using KANI \cite{zhu-etal-2023-kani} with default temperature on 1 H100 GPU.
+The language model is asked to generate LTL formulas for the initial state, goal state, environment dynamics, and action dynamics.
+All formulas are concatenated into a conjunctive form as the formal representation for planning.
+When a constraint is introduced, we make a separate call to the language model for the formula representing the constraint and concatenate the formula to the existing conjunctive formula.
+We employ the spot library~\cite{spot-ltl} for encoding LTL formulas into Büchi automatons.
+To make the results compatible with our evaluation pipeline, we map the traces back to sequences of PDDL actions by inferring actions from abstract state changes.
+In this process, the language model is also asked to generate environmental information, which is the room connectivities in CoinCollector domain.
+We prompt the LLM to generate formulas for goal, action, and state constraints on \coin only, since overriding initial states by editing is practically infeasible when all components of the environment and the problem are represented uniformly in a conjunctive formula.
+Notably, different from PDDL and SMT, LTL is restricted to domains with simple action dynamics, e.g., navigational domains like CoinCollector, so while it performs well without constraints, it is not as generalizable as other languages.